jhu-aap-econ/merino/markdown/Ch2. The Simple Regression Model.md

 **Interpretation of Example 2.11:**

-Suppose we find $\hat{\beta}_1 \approx 0.257$.
+We find $\hat{\beta}_1 = 0.2567$.
 In the log-log model, this coefficient is the elasticity of salary with respect to sales.
-It means that a 1% increase in firm sales is associated with approximately a 0.257% increase in CEO salary.
-The intercept $\hat{\beta}_0$ does not have a direct practical interpretation in terms of original variables in this model, but it is needed for the regression equation.
-The R-squared value indicates the proportion of variation in $\log(\text{salary})$ explained by $\log(\text{sales})$.
+It means that a 1% increase in firm sales is associated with approximately a 0.2567% increase in CEO salary.
+The intercept $\hat{\beta}_0 = 4.8220$ does not have a direct practical interpretation in terms of original variables in this model, but it is needed for the regression equation.
+The R-squared value is 0.2108, indicating the proportion of variation in $\log(\text{salary})$ explained by $\log(\text{sales})$.

 ## 2.5.
 Regression through the Origin and Regression on a Constant